-The notice of a public comment period for the proposed TANF State Plan for the period beginning July 1, 2022, was published on October 13, 2021, in the New Mexico Human Services Register, Albuquerque Journal, and Sunshine Portal for public comment.
+The notice of a public comment period for the proposed TANF State Plan for the period beginning July 1, 2022, will be published in the New Mexico Human Services Register, Albuquerque Journal, and Sunshine Portal for public comment.
 A virtual public hearing will be held on November 29, 2021, through GoTo Meeting.
-A call-in number was provided to those who wanted to attend via call-in.
+A call-in number will be provided to those who want to attend.